Trevor Williams (American football): College career

 Williams played for the Penn State Nittany Lions of Pennsylvania State University from 2012 to 2015.
 He played wide receiver in 2012 before moving to cornerback for his final three seasons.

 In 2012, Williams appeared in 12 games, but started just one of them, and caught 10 passes for 97 yards.
 He also returned four kickoffs for an average of 19.8 yards.
 He converted to cornerback during spring practice in 2013.
 He played in 12 games, with six starts, during the 2013 season and recorded 24 tackles, eight pass breakups and two interceptions.

 2014 saw Williams appear in 12 games, of which he started in all of them, and total 27 tackles, two interceptions, five pass breakups and one forced fumble.
-He was named the Big Ten Defensive Player of the Week after recording five tackles and two interceptions against Rutgers on September 13.
+He was named the Big Ten Conference Defensive Player of the Week after recording five tackles and two interceptions against Rutgers on September 13.
 He missed the game against Temple on November 15 due to an undisclosed injury.
-He earned Honorable Mention All-Big Ten honors.
+Williams earned Honorable Mention All-Big Ten honors.

 He played in 13 games, and started all of them, in 2015 and recorded 33 tackles and one interception.
-He was named Honorable Mention All-Big Ten.
-He also won the Ridge Riley Memorial Award, which is given to the Penn State football player that "exhibits the core values of sportsmanship, scholarship, leadership and friendship.
+He was named Honorable Mention All-Big Ten for the second consecutive year.
+Williams also won the Ridge Riley Memorial Award, which is given to the Penn State football player that "exhibits the core values of sportsmanship, scholarship, leadership and friendship.

 He played in 49 career games for Penn State, recording 84 tackles and five interceptions.
 He graduated with a degree in recreation, parks and tourism management.

 Professional career

+Pre-draft

-He was ranked as the 30th best cornerback in the 2016 NFL Draft by NFLDraftScout.com.
+Williams was ranked as the 30th best cornerback in the 2016 NFL draft by NFLDraftScout.com.